Centre for Human Capital and Productivity

 The Centre and its Mandate

-The Centre for Human Capital and Productivity (CHCP) is one of the six governing research centres that encompass the Network for Economic and Social Trends (NEST), which brings together the research centres in the Faculty of Social Science.
+The Centre for Human Capital and Productivity (CHCP) is one of the eight governing research centres that encompass the Network for Economic and Social Trends (NEST), which brings together the research centres in the Faculty of Social Science.

 The Centre for Human Capital and Productivity (CHCP) (formerly the CIBC Centre for Human Capital and Productivity), in the Department of Economics at Western University has a broad mandate to study and provide policy advice on issues related to human capital and productivity.
 CHCP publishes a working paper series and sponsors conferences, seminars, and workshops on human capital and productivity.
 CHCP also publishes and widely distributes policy briefs to distill and disseminate key policy-related research findings to a broad audience of policymakers, journalists, and other researchers.

 CHCP researchers study a wide range of issues related to human capital and productivity.
 Recent research projects supported by CHCP have been categorized by the following general themes: